 Are missing teeth affecting your daily quality of life?
-A missing tooth or teeth can not only make you feel self-conscious but can also impact your long-term oral health.
+A missing tooth or teeth can make you feel self-conscious and impact your long-term oral health.

 If you have one or more missing teeth, Thompson Advanced Dentistry can offer the latest tooth replacement options in Greeley, CO.
-Visit us for compassionate, personalized dental care for all of your oral health needs.
-Our dentist in Greeley, CO can restore function and beauty to your natural smile so that you can enjoy sharing it confidently in social and professional settings.
-Replace your lost teeth with a range of options including all types of dental implants that can offer permanent and stable results.
+Visit us for compassionate, personalized dental care for all oral health needs.
+Our dentist in Greeley, CO can restore function and beauty to your natural smile so you can enjoy sharing it confidently in social and professional settings.
+Replace your lost teeth with various options, including all types of dental implants that can offer permanent and stable results.

 Why Replace Missing Teeth?

 Replacing teeth promptly will help your oral health to remain stable, maintain your jaw structure and prevent the development of other dental concerns such as decay and gum disease.
-Dr.Thompson will create a personalized treatment plan to restore your smile, taking into consideration the factors affecting the health of your smile, your cosmetic goals, and your budget.
+Dr.Thompson will create a personalized treatment plan to restore your smile, considering the factors affecting your smile’s health, your cosmetic goals, and your budget.
 We want your new smile to achieve your personal aesthetic desires while also supporting your long-term dental health and the enjoyment of your daily life.

 Tooth Replacement: What are the options?